jyablonski/jyablonski_praq/software_dev/computer_hardware.md

 - 4 for the first NVME Slot (M.2).
 - The other lanes have to go through a middleman to reach the CPU which means latency.

+M2 Slots plug SSDs directly into the motherboard, rather than needing a cable.
+- M2 can either use a SATA interface or the faster PCIe interface w/ an NVME drive.
+- They fold down into the motherboard & are protected by covers, instead of sticking out like GPUs.

 Memory Channel (DDR4 or DDR5)

 BIOS Flashback - Optional feature used to reset BIOS to factory settings incase something fks up.